-Hamilton saved our summer!
+Hamilton saved the summer of 2020!
 That might be a slight exaggeration ─ but not by much.
 In the midst of Coronavirus, massive closures, cancelled sports and political upheaval we received a gift.
-There truly wasn’t much that shined during the summer of 2020.
+There truly wasn’t much that shined during the pandemic.
 The musical Hamilton sits like a crown on King George’s head.

 It’s a lot to be taken in, but there are messages that jump off the screen.
 Did you catch them?
 The whole production is about trust, betrayal, and ambition.
 Is there a message that Hamilton wants to say about relationships and marriage?
 I want to walk you through these ideas, and hopefully it is shorter than the Federalist Papers.
 I have skimmed it down to just 10 powerful lessons for marriage.

 This humorous line is repeated and becomes the overarching theme for Alexander Hamilton that tries to speak wisdom to him.
 Alexander lives his life through words, through confrontation, through debate.
 Words are what he lives by but they always gets him into trouble.
 Aaron Burr, the adversary to Alexander, is the first to suggest this: “While we’re talking, let me offer you some free advice.
 Talk less…” Hamilton interrupts, “What?”
 Burr continues, “Smile more.”
 Good advice for a politician, even better advice for a marriage.
 From the first date to your 50th wedding anniversary, this is true.
 It does not help to talk past or over your partner.
 Pause, take time to listen.
 Practice active listening.
 Make sure you give your spouse the platform to speak and share thoughts.
 Talk less and certainly smile more.

 2. Listen to the Parents of Your Spouse (or Father Knows Best).